OCR-D/ocrd-website/site/en/spec/glossary.md

 Contains all trained (OCR) models for text recognition.
 The model repository has to be available at least locally.
 Ideally, a publicly available model repository will be developed.

+### Workspace

+A workspace is a transient repository for some document.
+It holds all physical data files required for run-time OCR-D processing, and may reference more data files in remote locations.
+Minimally a local filesystem copy of the [METS](https://ocr-d.de/en/spec/mets) file.

 ## Workflow modules